core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 Multicast Observe is a useful way to start observing a particular resource on all members of a CoAP group at the same time.
 Group members that do not have this particular resource or do not allow the GET method on it will either respond with an error status -- 4.04 Not Found or 4.05 Method Not Allowed, respectively -- or will silently suppress the response following the rules of {{sec-request-response}}, depending on server-specific configuration.

-A client that sends a multicast GET request with the Observe Option MAY repeat this request using the same Token value and the same Observe Option value, in order to ensure that enough (or all) group members have been reached with the request.
+A client that sends a multicast GET request with the Observe Option MAY repeat this request using the same Token value and the same Observe Option value, in order to ensure that enough (or all) members of the CoAP group have been reached with the request.
 This is useful in case a number of group members did not respond to the initial request.
 The client MAY additionally use the same Message ID in the repeated request to avoid that group members that had already received the initial request would respond again.
 Note that using the same Message ID in a repeated request will not be helpful in case of loss of a response message, since the server that responded already will consider the repeated request as a duplicate message.
 On the other hand, if the client uses a different, fresh Message ID in the repeated request, then all the group members that receive this new message will typically respond again, which increases the network load.

 A client that sent a multicast GET request with the Observe Option MAY follow up by sending a new unicast CON request with the same Token value and same Observe Option value to a particular server, in order to ensure that the particular server receives the request.
 This is useful in case a specific group member, that was expected to respond to the initial group request, did not respond to the initial request.
 The client in this case always uses a Message ID that differs from the initial multicast message.